 The Cost of Living in Spain Compared to Other Countries: Main Expenses

 One year after graduating from Fontbonne University, I made the decision to leave the US and fulfill my dream of living abroad.
 I spent the next three years in Japan before making my way over to Spain.
-Although the initial knowledge of earning a lower wage than what I was earning in Asia was a bit of a bummer (keep in mind the Meddeas grant is quite good compared to what beginner teachers in Spain make), I didn’t realize how much cheaper things would be in Spain.
+Although the initial knowledge of receiving less money than what I was receiving in Asia was a bit of a bummer (keep in mind the Meddeas grant is quite good compared to what beginner teachers in Spain make), I didn’t realize how much cheaper things would be in Spain.
 When comparing the cost of living in Spain vs USA or even Japan, you realize the first is much lower.
 Even in Cataluña, which is not the cheapest place to live in Spain as things tend to be more expensive than in other Spanish regions, the grant has been plenty for living comfortably and being able to go out enjoy myself.

 How Much Does it Cost to Live in Spain?
 Looking Prices Over